JanssenProject/jans/docs/admin/config-guide/default-authentication-method-config.md

     See [script documentation](custom-scripts-config.md#update-an-existing-custom-script) to know how to enable/disable custom scripts.

+    Also, to understand how Janssen Server picks the authentication method *in absence* of default authentication method, refer to [ACR documentation](../auth-server/openid-features/acrs.md#flowchart---how-the-jans-as-derives-an-acr-value-for-a-user-session-)

 === "Use Command-line"

     Use the command line to perform actions from the terminal.
 Learn how to